BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 2. Burn-to-withdraw<a href="glossary.md#note12" id="note12ref"><sup>12</sup></a>
 3. Attestation - Claim Submission<a href="glossary.md#note13" id="note13ref"><sup>13</sup></a>

+#### Example:
+High net worth investor willing to take on the risk of investment for the social good and/or potential above market average return.

 ### Role 2
 **Service Agents** can be organisations, individuals, or machines that provide goods and services to the project, to produce a change in state for the project's beneficiaries.